|

 by Lee Child

-John Lennon) of Edward Lane.
-Lane's wife, Kate, and her daughter, Jade, have been kidnapped.
+Lennon) of Edward Lane.
+Lane's wife, Kate, and her daughter, Jade,

-years ago Lane's wife, Anne, was killed in a kidnapping gone wrong so he doesn't want the
+ago Lane's wife, Anne, was killed in a kidnapping gone wrong so he

 In tracing Kate's activities Reacher finds a young woman who is almost a double for